SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 }
 ```

-Here, even if the Calculator class uses an immutable object internally, **it is not itself immutable**, and therefore not thread safe.
-In other words: The Immutable object is thread safe, but the use of it is not.

 #### Java Memory Model

-The Java memory model specifies **how the Java virtual machine works** with the computer's memory (RAM).
+The Java memory model specifies **how the JVM works** with the computer's memory (RAM).
 The Java memory model specifies how and when different threads can see values written to shared variables by other threads, and how to synchronize access to shared variables when necessary.
 The Java memory model used internally in the JVM **divides memory between thread stacks and the heap**.

-##### Thread stack
+- ##### Thread stack

   Each thread running in the JVM has **its own thread stack**.
 The thread stack contains information about **what methods the thread has called** to reach the current point of execution, known as **call stack**.
 As the thread executes its code, the call stack changes.
 The thread stack also **contains all local variables for each method** being executed (all methods on the call stack).
 A thread can only access it's own thread stack.
 Local variables created by a thread are invisible to all other threads.
 Even if two threads are executing the exact same code, each thread has its own version of each local variable in their own thread stack.

+- ##### Heap

   The **heap** contains **all objects** created in your Java application, **regardless of what thread created the object**.
 This includes the object versions of the primitive types (e.g. Byte, Integer, Long etc.).

 - A local variable may be of a primitive type, in which case it is totally kept on the thread stack.
 - A local variable may also be a reference to an object.
 In that case the **reference (the local variable) is stored on the thread stack**, but the object itself if stored on the heap.
 - An **object may contain methods** and these methods may contain local variables.
 These local variables are also stored on the thread stack, even if the object the method belongs to is stored on the heap.
 - An **object's member variables are stored on the heap** along with the object itself whether its of a primitive type or a reference to an object.
 - **Static class variables** are also stored on the heap along with the class definition.
 - Objects on the heap can be accessed by all **threads that have a reference to the object**.
-If two threads call a method on the same object at the same time, they will both have access to the object's member variables, but each thread will have **its own copy of the local variables**.
+If <u>two threads call a method on the same object at the same time, they will both have access to the object's member variables, but each thread will have **its own copy of the local variables**</u>.

 ![The Java Memory Model showing references from local variables to objects, and from object to other objects.](http://tutorials.jenkov.com/images/java-concurrency/java-memory-model-3.png)